apiacademy/microservices-deployment/README.md

     ./ec2.py --list --boto-profile irakli-aws
     ```

     Make sure to replace `irakli-aws` with your AWS profile name from `~/.aws/credentials`.
-You can omit the option if you are using default profile.
+You can omit the option if you are using default profile from that file.

+    Please also note that in the version of ec2.ini file we ship, for the sake of speed, we restrict the AWS regions the script works with to North America ones.
+If you need access to any other zone, or all zones: please edit the ec2.ini file accordingly.

 1. Save a private SSH key that you use/will use the root user on your AWS servers under: `ssh/private-key.pem`.
 For security reasons, `ssh` folder is .gitignore-d in the demo repo, and you should ignore it, as well, if you build on top of the demo.
 NEVER check-in SSH keys into repos!